Envisio performance analytics makes Maplewood’s city strategic plan sticky

 All stakeholders engaged in planning

-This time, when Mike and Melinda arrived at the City Council retreat, they were empowered with community feedback, a list of key outcomes indicators, supporting performance measures and a staff action plan–all aligned to help achieve the six City Council priorities: (1) community inclusiveness, (2) integrated communication, (3) financial sustainability, (4) operational effectiveness, (5) infrastructure and asset management, and (6) targeted redevelopment.
+This community and employee feedback, in conjunction with the strategic planning of council and the City Manager’s office, helped to identify a list of key outcome indicators, supporting performance measures, and a staff action plan—all aligned to help achieve the six City Council priorities: (1) community inclusiveness, (2) integrated communication, (3) financial sustainability, (4) operational effectiveness, (5) infrastructure and asset management, and (6) targeted redevelopment.

 Envisio makes the city’s strategic plan sticky